quandora/qed/README.md

 The editor is implemented in pure javascript and it is based on the [Content Editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable) browsers capability.

-You can see [here a demo](http://quandora.github.io/qed/demo.html) of the editor displaying this Readme page.
+Here is a [Live Editor Demo](http://quandora.github.io/qed/demo.html) that will open this Readme file in fullsize mode.

 ## Dependencies